-What problem do you solve for your customers?
+What problem do you solve for your viewers?

-The problem I would help solve customers is self-awareness of the creative process.
-No matter what the customer’s creative process is and the work, they must be in focus in order to effectively get the results they are seeking.
+The problem I would help solve the audience is self-awareness of the creative process and personal development.
+No matter what the creator’s process is and their work must be in focus in order to effectively get the results they are seeking.
 Creating new self-habits, disciplines, hard work would only lead to the result they customers are striving for.

 How was the name ‘Tog&Log’ created?